Oleg-Krivosheev/RepData_PeerAssessment1/PA1_template.md

 ## 6:    NA 2012-11-30     2355
 ```

-Last step is to set primary key for speedy evaluation
+Last step is to set *date* as primary key for speedy evaluation

 ```r